LearningRegistry/lr-vagrant/README.rst

         $ vagrant up lruser  ## this is a Linux Mint desktop that can be used as a client on the same network as the other VMs

-7. VMs should be running... http://lr.local/
+7. VMs should be running... http://lr.local/ or http://lrsearch.local/

 Notes